pfultz2/cget/docs/src/building.rst

 To use meson you will need python 3.5 or later, with meson and ninja installed.
 It can be installed with ``pip3 install meson ninja``.
 Cget does not provide an installation of meson.

-Currently, this does not support cross-compilation.

 """""""""
 Autotools
 """""""""

 A cmake ``autotools`` is provided to build autotools-based libraries.
 Autotools is not a portable build system and may not work on all platforms.

-Currently, this does not support cross-compilation.